equinor/ert/docs/advanced/api.rst

 ERT script function                                                        Purpose
 =========================================================================  ===================================================================================
 :ref:`getObservations                  <all_obs>`                          Get the observations currently imported, use to filter the observations to localize
-:ref:`getGrid                          <ert_grid>`                         Get the underlying grid use to define active cells in a field
+:ref:`grid                             <ert_grid>`                         Get the underlying grid use to define active cells in a field
 :ref:`EclGrid, EclInitFile             <load_file>`                        Loads eclipse file in restart format :ref:`EclRegion                        <create_eclregion>`                 Creates a new region for use when defining active regions for fields
 :ref:`select_active                    <eclregion_select_all>`             Selects or deselects cells in a region